BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-a-test-server.md

 Open up the "_eula.txt_" file, read the terms and agree by setting `eula=false` to `eula=true`.

-**From now on the start file can be used to start the server.**
+**From now on, the start file can be used to start the server.**
 You can stop your server by selecting the console and pressing ++ctrl+c++ (for Mac: ++cmd+c++) or just type in `stop`.
-To join your server you can now connect to the server address `localhost` with your Minecraft game.
+To join your server, you can now connect to the server address `localhost` with your Minecraft game.

 ---
 [:material-arrow-right: Next Step: Install Dependencies](Installing-BetonQuest.md){ .md-button .md-button--primary }